jasreman8/Single-Agent-Systems/README.md

   - Orchestrate agent workflow with LangGraph
   - Demonstrate function-as-tool pattern in a single-agent setup

-Project 2: Implement an e-commerce customer support agent using pre-built and custom ReAct workflows
+Project 2: Implement ReAct-based e-commerce customer support agent using pre-built and custom ReAct workflows
   - Added pre-built ReAct agent using `create_react_agent` from LangChain
   - Implemented a custom ReAct agent by wiring functions/tools into a LangGraph workflow
   - Demonstrated use of functions as tools in a single-agent conversational system